 as standard metadata such as author, title, journal, etc., should be investigated.

-The project grandly claimed a broad message and disseminated widely, as
+The project presented a broad message and disseminated widely, as shown

-shown below.
-As a result it appears that few people involved in electronic
+below.
+As a result it appears that few people involved in electronic publishing

-publishing or digital libraries were unaware of the project.
-It is more
+or digital libraries were unaware of the project.
+It is more difficult

-difficult to gauge, however, perceptions and expectations of this diverse
+to gauge, however, perceptions and expectations of this diverse audience.

-audience.
-How much did these impressions contribute to the response when
+How much did these impressions contribute to the response when Open Journals

-Open Journals were eventually released for user testing, because motivating
+were eventually released for user testing, because motivating users to

-users to comment was not easy.
-Were potential users afraid of the technical
+comment was not easy.
+Were potential users afraid of the technical nature

-nature of the project?
-Ironically, much of the later progress in the project
+of the project?
+Ironically, much of the later progress in the project involved

-involved hiding many of the technical features from users, in response
+hiding many of the technical features from users, in response to earlier

 Throughout the project various strategies were employed to attract and